OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 Sometimes it's simpler to create a second directive that will run before (or after) the directive you are modifying.
 To understand how this is done, see the [AngularJS documentation on directive priority.](https://docs.angularjs.org/api/ng/service/$compile#-priority-).

 ## Javascript Objects
 Javascript objects refer to AngularJS objects such as services, factories, or controllers.
 These objects fetch data and process data used throughout the OpenLMIS-UI.
-For this reason, they are the best place to add extentions that modify OpenLMIS-UI workflows and logic.
+For this reason, they are the best place to add extensions that modify OpenLMIS-UI workflows and logic.
 Each OpenLMIS-UI module might be constructed slightly differently, so consult the OpenLMIS-UI documentation to decide which Javascript Object to extend.

 An implementation might change a Javascript Object to:
 * Change the URL that data is loaded from
 * Perform secondary calculations on data before it is shown to the user
 * Modify OpenLMIS-UI workflows by opening an additional modal

-To make these changes, we use [AngularJS's decorator method.](https://docs.angularjs.org/guide/decorators) — each type of OpenLMIS-UI object has their own extention methods documented in the OpenLMIS-UI coding conventions.
+To make these changes, we use [AngularJS's decorator method.](https://docs.angularjs.org/guide/decorators) — each type of OpenLMIS-UI object has their own extension methods documented in the OpenLMIS-UI coding conventions.

-The most important point to remember is to add these extentions in a different module than where the Javascript object is defined.
-The reason for doing this is to keep the original unit tests applied (and working) for the object BEFORE your extentions are added to the object.
+The most important point to remember is to add these extensions in a different module than where the Javascript object is defined.
+The reason for doing this is to keep the original unit tests applied (and working) for the object BEFORE your extensions are added to the object.

 ## Pages
 Pages are the primary unit of any application, and the OpenLMIS-UI has support for adding new pages, replacing existing pages, and adding content to existing pages.